erfg12/memory.dll/Memory/README.txt

 4. Open NuGet manager and Browse for "System.Security.Principal.Windows", install this.

-5. Your trainer project platform should match your game's platform.
+5. Your trainer should match your game's platform.
+If compiling with Any CPU, uncheck the prefer 32bit checkbox in Build Project Properties if you need x64.
     Ex: If game is x86, trainer should be x86.
 If game is x64, trainer should be x64.